hyperledger/indy-hipe/text/message-types/README.md

 Version numbering should essentially follow [Semantic Versioning 2.0.0](https://semver.org/), excluding patch version number.
 To summarize, a change in the major family version number indicates a breaking change while the minor family version number indicates non-breaking additions.

-## Indy Core Message Namespace
-`did:sov:BzCbsNYhMrjHiqZDTUASHg` will be used to namespace message families defined as "core message families" by the community.

-This DID is currently held by Daniel Hardman.
-Ownership will be transferred to the correct entity as soon as possible.

 # Reference
 [reference]: #reference